andreu-vall/advent-of-code-2022/README.md

 ## 03. Fortran
 FORmula TRANslation
 The first commercially available language and one of the first high level programming languages, still used today for high performance computing.
+I installed it inside the Ubuntu version in WSL with: ```sudo apt install gfortran```
 ```
 wsl
 gfortran src/03.f90